A-Star100/simpliplay-docs/docs/Developers/console-porting.md

 Gaming consoles are a territory difficult to grasp, especially for smaller, community projects like SimpliPlay, which is currently in need of a proper development team.
 To support SimpliPlay, consider contributing or become a GitHub Contributor.

 ## For Xbox
-We currently have an experimental [BlazorWASM](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) port of SimpliPlay.
+We currently have an experimental [BlazorWASM](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) port of SimpliPlay, which will not be maintained further.
 Since BlazorWASM is not supported on Xbox, this can be ported to a [UWP (Universal Windows Platform)](https://learn.microsoft.com/en-us/windows/uwp/) application which will embed the web app with [WebView2](https://learn.microsoft.com/en-us/microsoft-edge/webview2/) (the web view used in legacy Microsoft Edge, before it migrated to Chromium).